pravega/pravega/docs/roadmap.md

 ## Low Level Reader API

--   For more flexible way to coordinate readers in a group with changing number of segments.
+-   A more flexible way to coordinate readers in a group with changing number of segments.

 ## Pravega Mesos Framework